Who it’s for

 What can Drama Therapy Achieve

-- Greater presence through fully ‘inhabiting’ our bodies
+- Create greater presence through fully ‘inhabiting’ our bodies

 - Improve social skills, build connections, engagement and relatedness